ShaleenAg/Node-Microservice-Docker/README.md

 ## Interaction API

-The APi handles the interaction between the User and the Content.
+The API handles the interaction between the User and the Content.

 it consists of the following routes: